 4. Tighter Security

 Protecting your files, especially in today’s digital age, has emerged as a foremost priority.
 We at Canto care deeply about making sure that your files are not only properly housed and organized, but also that no sneaky business is around that can potentially endanger your media library.
+We also ensure that secure file transfer is simple and effective.

 Digital rights can be put into action to make sure that you are in compliance with copyright information and licensing terms.
 You can also keep track of precisely who is accessing your digital files, images, and videos.
 Watermarking your images will also confirm where your image came from and deter the ineligible from using your images without your consent.